Go-astronomy logo

 (boo-OH-teez)

-The Northern constellation of Bootes, the Herdsman, is best viewed in Summer during the month of June.
+Bootes is the 13th largest constellation.
 It's brightest star is Arcturus at magnitude -0.04.
 The boundary of the Bootes constellation contains 14 stars that host known exoplanets.

 1. Pronunciation: